Leon-Plickat/LavaLauncher/README.md

 ## Building

 LavaLauncher depends on Wayland, Wayland protocols and Cairo.
-To build this program you will need a C compiler and a GNU compatible implementation of `make`.
+To build this program you will need a C compiler, a GNU compatible implementation of `make` and `scdoc` to generate the manpage.

     git clone https://git.sr.ht/~leon_plickat/lavalauncher
     cd lavalauncher